 The results determine congressional representation and federal funding for states and communities, including the City of Daytona Beach.
 Every year, more than $675 billion goes toward hospitals, fire departments, schools, roads, housing programs, emergencies and natural disasters from information collected by the census.
 For more information, please visit 50 ways census data is used.

-By April 1, 2020, Daytona Beach households will receive an invitation to participate in the 2020 Census and residents will have three options to respond – online, phone or by mail.
+By April 1, 2020, Daytona Beach households have received an invitation to participate in the 2020 Census and residents will have three options to respond – online, phone or by mail.
 Residents are required by law to participate in the 2020 count.
 All responses are confidential.

 To set up a reminder to take the 2020 Census, please visit this website.

-May 2020: The Census Bureau begins visiting homes that haven't responded to the 2020 Census to make sure everyone is counted.
+August 11 – October 31, 2020: Census takers will interview homes that haven’t responded to the 2020 Census to help make sure everyone is counted.

-December 2020: The Census Bureau delivers apportionment counts to the President and Congress as required by law.
+December 2020: The Census Bureau will deliver apportionment counts to the President and Congress as required by law.